eclipse-archived/ceylon-ide-eclipse/README.md

 	- This should have produced an eclipse update site available at the following path :
         `.../ceylon-dist/osgi/build/dist`

+	The Ceylon Distribution feature available under the _Ceylon Distribution Runtime Bundles_ category should be installed in Eclipse.

+	- In the `ceylon-sdk` directory run : `ant clean publish ide-quick`

+	- This should have produced an eclipse update site available at the following path :
+        `.../ceylon-sdk/osgi/dist`

+	The required OSGI bundles available under the _Ceylon Distribution Runtime Bundles_ category should be installed in Eclipse.

+	- The ceylon.formatter module is also required now (see [here](https://github.com/lucaswerkmeister/ceylon.formatter) for more details):
+	In the `ceylon.formatter` directory run : `ant clean publish ide-quick`

+	- This should have produced an eclipse update site available at the following path :
+        `.../ceylon.formatter/osgi/dist`

-	The 2 OSGI bundles available under the _Ceylon Distribution Runtime Bundles_ category should be installed in Eclipse.
+	The OSGI bundles available under the _Ceylon Distribution Runtime Bundles_ category should be installed in Eclipse.

 	Each time you will rebuild the Ceylon distribution, you will need to update these required bundles and restart Eclipse.

 6. If you want to modify / add IDE tests, you should also add the test plugin.
 For this purpose